thephpleague/uri/docs/upgrading/upgrading-5.0.md

 echo $new_host; // display 'baby.be'
 ~~~

-`Host::without` is renamed `Host::delete` and is more strict.
+`Host::without` is renamed `Host::withoutLabels` and is more strict.
 Submitting an array that contains anything else than a integer will trigger a exception.

 Before: